Welcome to

 Visit Wild Haweswater

-Haweswater is open year round, and the public rights of walk can be accessed at all times.
+Haweswater is open year round, and the public rights of way can be accessed at all times.
 Please be considerate of our special habitats, wildlife and livestock when visiting.
 Discover more about exploring our wild spaces responsibly by checking the Countryside Code.

 To plan your visit, find out about our facilities, and for visitor enquiries, see the ‘Plan Your Visit’ section.